TedSpinks/play-eks-cluster/README.md

 #### 5. Connect to the Hello World app

-Use `kubectl` to get the DNS name of our Hello World app.
+Use `kubectl` to get the DNS name of the Hello World app.
 ```shell
 kubectl get svc hello-world-app
 ```